link1905/system-design-101/content/docs/system-administration/system-recovery.md

 However, WAL also introduces challenges:
-1. **Storage Overhead**: A high volume of operations can lead to a very large WAL file, as each operation typically generates at least one log line.
+1. **Storage Overhead**: A high volume of operations can lead to a very large WAL file, as each operation typically generates at least one log entry.
 This can result in high storage consumption.
 2. **Recovery Time**: To retrive data from a WAL file, the system might need to replay a significant number of log entries,